 CREATION

 My practice and process, and thus the prototypes I create, often evolve on my own body as well as those others and provide a means to reflect on personal and/or social processes and how those systems have agency upon our bodies, identities, actions, and environment.
 My practice is deeply collaborative.
+Working with others to create experiences that bridge fields such as contemporary dance, textile-making, music, curation, and photography has been fundamental to my growth as both a person and an artist, and to my understanding of the ever-evolving contemporary world.

 #